gjgress/LibreMath/README.md

 At the moment, there's not a lot here.
 I am a mathematics student, and as I learn mathematics through courses other educational resources, I create my notes via LaTeX.
 The ones that are polished enough to be worth sharing are put here-- but as I create and polish more notes, I hope this repository can grow as a resource and involve more of the community.

+To find compiled versions of the notes, visit the static site dedicated to the [LibreMath](https://gjgress.github.io/LibreMath/) [project](project).
+LaTeX sources for these files can be found within this repository.

 ## What is the goal?

 My goal is for this repository to become a collaborative hub of free materials.
 My vision is that the mathematics community can contribute to the resources here, so that the content here can be perfected for others to learn from.
 As the project develops, I hope to include (among other things):